yoelmatveyev/Fireworld/Other_rules.md

 # Cyclical multistate rules

-Clasical cellular automata such as Conway's Game of Life can be generalized by creating multistate rule with 2 or more "parallel universes", which act by themselves as the original rule.
+Classical cellular automata such as Conway's Game of Life can be generalized by creating multistate rule with 2 or more "parallel universes", which act by themselves as the original rule.
 When these "parallel universes" collide, additional rules create new, hybrid forms of behavior, which may look entirely differently that the original rule.

 Additionally, there is an enterely new, unexplored field of multistate rules, which don't resemble any classical binary rules.
 I started exploring this field in June 2020.

 For the sake of symmetry and consistency, state transformations must be **cyclical**.

 For example, if 2 cells of state A and 1 cell of state B give birth to a cell of state C in a 3-state automation (not counting the "ground" zero state),